ActiveInferenceInstitute/ActiveInferenceJournal/GuestStream/GuestStream_049/Transcripts/Prose/gs049-1_ActInf GuestStream 049.1 ~  Clickbait, consciousness science, and responsible journalism.m4a.sentences.csv_transcript.md

 It just means that you were maybe looking in the wrong place or that you were looking using the wrong tool.
 And so these kind of go hand in hand because on the one hand, you want your hypothesis to be falsifiable, so you aren't allowed to just say, "oh, well, I just wasn't looking for it the right way, so I'm just going to revise how I'm looking and try again.
 And therefore I'm still right."
 You need to design your experiments and your theories such that if you find a particular result, a positive result, then it actually disproves your theory, as opposed to just failing to provide support for your theory.
-So I think that those and other kind of standard criteria that you might find in any Stem classroom that demonstrate the scientific method, those are probably the definitions that I would fall back on.
+So I think that those and other kind of standard criteria that you might find in any STEM classroom that demonstrate the scientific method, those are probably the definitions that I would fall back on.
-And I think that consciousness science, broadly speaking, the stuff that is present at the ASSC, it does all of that, it absolutely does.
+And I think that consciousness science, broadly speaking, the stuff that is presented at the ASSC, it does all of that, it absolutely does.
 It's the same caliber of computational neuroscience and neuroimaging and psychological, psychophysics measurement, and logical philosophy approaches that you would find at any other flagship conference in the world.
 Yeah.